-- People with multiple chemical sensitivities, for whom various aerosols (smoke, perfumes, pollutants) can trigger intense short- and long-term adverse reactions [27]. - People with mobility impairments or lowered manoeuvrability for whom a physical obstacle can be impossible to go around (especially in a constrained environment like a sidewalk) [2]. - Blind people5 who cannot generally perceive obstacles at a distance and plan their path, and who are especially at risk when it comes to floor irregularities [14, 23]. - People with hyperacusis for whom loud noises can be painful, disorienting, and even act as a trigger for anxiety disorders [31]. - People with cognitive impairments who rely on specific landmarks and for whom a small change can prevent recognition and prevent them from reaching their destination [1, 10, 21]. - Agoraphobic and ochlophobic people for whom the presence of a crowd in a street can make it an impassable obstacle.
+- People with multiple chemical sensitivities, for whom various aerosols (smoke, perfumes, pollutants) can trigger intense short- and long-term adverse reactions [28]. - People with mobility impairments or lowered manoeuvrability for whom a physical obstacle can be impossible to go around (especially in a constrained environment like a sidewalk) [2]. - Blind people3 who cannot generally perceive obstacles at a distance and plan their path, and who are especially at risk when it comes to floor irregularities [14,24]. - People with hyperacusis for whom loud noises can be painful, disorienting, and even act as a trigger for anxiety disorders [32]. - People with cognitive impairments who rely on specific landmarks and for whom a small change can prevent recognition and prevent them from reaching their destination [1,10,22]. - Agoraphobic and ochlophobic people for whom the presence of a crowd in a street can make it an impassable obstacle.

-Previous work on disabled mobilities and spatialities has mostly focused on physical impairments and especially wheelchair users [7, 13, 2], albeit there are some exceptions [10, 23].
-In all cases, however, a common finding is that many of the people concerned have restricted spatial habits.
-They tend to move in a discrete fashion, such as from home to workplace and back (with no stops in between), and rarely deviate from known routes to explore their environments (for example, one study on blind people found that 40% deviated from known routes less than once per week [23]).
+Previous work on disabled mobilities and spatialities has mostly focused on physical impairments and especially wheelchair users [2,7,13], albeit with some exceptions [10,24].
+In all cases, however, a common finding is that many of the people concerned have restricted spatial habits (sometimes dependent on the availability of a companion).
+They tend to move in a discrete fashion, such as from home to workplace and back (with no stops in between), and rarely deviate from known routes to explore their environments (for example, one study on blind people found that 40% deviated from known routes less than once per week [24]).

-There are many reasons for this reduced tendency to explore one's environments, including a sometimes higher intrinsic cost, but also safety considerations and stress factors.
-Intelligent Transportation Systems (ITS) can be of assistance in such contexts by providing accessible routes to one's destination for different transport modalities, sometimes with multiple routes [25, 8].
-However, most algorithms - whether online (during the trip) or offline (during the preparation phase) - rely on the assumption that the environment is known with reasonable accuracy.
-They might allow for rerouting in case of increased traffic, but are generally not optimised for cases where a significant proportion of the network can become suddenly unusable.
-This is where temporary obstacles create an issue, as their distributions - or even rough estimates - are generally not available, and require specific measurements methods, which we seek to address here.
-The
+There are many reasons for this reduced tendency to explore one's environments, including potentially higher intrinsic costs as well as safety considerations and stress factors.
+Intelligent Transportation Systems (ITS) can be of assistance in such contexts by providing accessible routes to one's destination for different transport modalities, sometimes with multiple routes [8,26].
+However, most algorithms-whether online (during the trip) or offline (during the preparation phase)-rely on the assumption that the environment is known with reasonable